TengMCing/PhD/Thesis/03-chap3.pdf.md

 In the previous sections, we have defined a distance measure given in @eq-kl-0 for quantifying the difference between the true residual distribution $P$ and an ideal reference distribution $Q$.
 However, this distance measure can only be computed when the data generating process is known.
 In reality, we often have no knowledge about the data generating process, otherwise we do not need to do a residual diagnostic in the first place.

-We use a computer vision model to estimate this distance measure with a residual plot.
+We use a computer vision model to estimate this distance measure for a residual plot.
 Let $D$ be the result of @eq-kl-0, and our estimator $\hat{D}$ is formulated as

 $$
 \hat{D} = f_{CV}(V_{h \times w}(\boldsymbol{e}, \hat{\boldsymbol{y}})),